wentasah/novaboot/README.md

     Starts a TFTP server on your workstation.
 This is similar to **--dhcp-tftp** except that DHCP server is not started.

-    The TFTP server require root privileges in order to listen on TFTP port and `novaboot` uses `sudo` command to obtain those.
+    The TFTP server require root privileges and `novaboot` uses `sudo` command to obtain those.
 You can put the following to _/etc/sudoers_ to allow running the necessary commands without asking for password.

         Cmnd_Alias NOVABOOT =  /usr/sbin/in.tftpd --listen --secure -v -v -v --pidfile tftpd.pid *, /usr/bin/pkill --pidfile=tftpd.pid
         your_login ALL=NOPASSWD: NOVABOOT

+- --tftp-port=_port_

+    Port to run the TFTP server on.
+Implies **--tftp**.

 - --iso\[=filename\]